 In fact, relapse is a sign that the person in recovery needs to reach back out to their health care provider to resume treatment, modify their existing treatment plan or try a new and different treatment.
 The danger of relapse lies in the fact that once an individual has gone through detox, their body is no longer accustomed to the drug.
 This makes it much easier to overdose if they use the same amount of drugs that they were previously taking before getting clean.

 With the goal of treating the entire person with an evidence-based approach, Bridges of Hope is a residential recovery center centrally located in Indiana.
-We provide medically supervised detox, customized addiction treatment programs, and unique therapeutic options including equine therapy.
+We provide medically supervised detox, customized addiction treatment programs, and unique therapeutic options.
 We are Joint Commission accredited and licensed by the State of Indiana Department of Mental Health & Addiction.